Comer's Midden: Excavation phases

+First

 With his ship ice-bound, Comer made use of his time through an archaeological excavation just south of Arctic Station of Thule unearthing, amongst other things, a kitchen-midden made by paleo-Eskimos.
 The site is named in honor of Comer and the midden that he found.

-1920s
+Subsequent

 Anthropologist Therkel Mathiassen accompanied Rasmussen's 5th Thule Expedition (1921–1924) that included a return to the Thule site.
 In Mathiasen's monumental works of the 1920s and 1930s, he described Comer's Midden as "the only substantial find of pure Thule culture in Greenland".

-1930s and 1940s

 The site was excavated by Erik Holtved in 1935 to 1937, and again in 1946 to 1947.

 Archaeological finds

 Habitation periods

 The site shows signs of having been inhabited from the 14th to the 20th century although Holtved reports that the 17th and 18th centuries are poorly represented.

 Ruins

 The site contains about 26 house ruins and several middens distributed over an area of about 120 m in width and stretching over 400 m inland with the midden which Comer excavated located at its south end.
 The majority of the houses were more or less rounded, typically around 3 to 5 m across and most likely residential.
 One house was rectangular 4.5 by 6 m, with narrow platforms along two of the walls, was probably a "qassi" or "men's house" and was probably used as a workshop and for social gatherings.